The Foundation to Year 10 Australian Curriculum provides:

 Following an independent Review of the Australian Curriculum, in September 2015 all education ministers endorsed the Australian Curriculum: Foundation to Year 10 in:

-- eight key learning areas—English, Mathematics, Science, Humanities and Social Sciences, Health and Physical Education, Languages, and Technologies
+- eight key learning areas—English, Mathematics, Science, Humanities and Social Sciences, Health and Physical Education, Languages, Technologies and the Arts

 - seven general capabilities—literacy, numeracy, information and communication technology capability, critical and creative thinking, personal and social capability, intercultural understanding, and ethical understanding